A buy-to-let property offers an attractive way to grow your wealth. But where is the best place to buy one?

 Working out where you should invest for your buy-to-let is a little more complex than buying a cheap house.

-Consider where you live, too.
+- Consider where you live, too.
 Managing a buy-to-let takes time and energy.
-If you live in London, a rental apartment in Liverpool might end up costing you more in travel costs and time than one in a village that’s a short train ride out of London.
+If you live in London, a rental apartment in Liverpool might end up costing you more in travel costs, management fees and time than one in a village that’s a short train ride out of London.

 So, what are the current hotspots for buy-to-let properties?

-However, according to property website Zoopla, if you can buy property in northern England or Scotland, you’re more likely to see better returns.
+However, according to property website Zoopla, if you can buy property in northern England or Scotland, you’re more likely to see better returns in the following places.

 Research local towns and villages to find out if they’re well-connected to the major city, and if they offer a better yield potential.